Are Loft (Bunk) Beds Safe For Kids & Toddlers? – Read Before Buying

 Want to read more?
 Check out our complete bunk beds guide here.

-Are these safe for adults?
+Are bunk beds safe for adults?

 Should I “cushion” the ladder?